Snowflyt/kind-adt/README.md

 ); // => 84
 ```

+See also the [functional pipelines with `.pipe()`](#functional-pipelines-with-pipe) section for details on kind-adt’s built-in alternative to external pipe utilities.

 Note that `ADT.match` requires the return type of each case to be the same.
 To allow different return types, you can use the `ADT.matchW` function, where the `W` suffix stands for _wider_. `ADT.matchW` can be used the same way as `ADT.match`, supporting both curried and non-curried overloads.

 <div align="right">